elkcityhazard/chef-frank/content/recipes/recipe-basics-and-sauces/coney-sauce-recipe/index.md

   - Recipes and Sauces

 ---
-This Quick Easy Coney Sauce is Chef Frank&#8217;s Original Recipe.
+This Quick Coney Sauce is Chef Frank&#8217;s Original Recipe.
 Use over High Grade Hot Dogs with Vadalia Onions and make other Lunches Jealous.
 Coney Sauce is a great Starter for <a href="/wordpress/institutional-recipes-for-200/quick-and-easy-chili-recipe-for-200-people/" rel="noopener noreferrer" target="_blank">Chili</a> Too.

 ## Coney Sauce Chef Frank&#8217;s Original Recipe